 Now, I’ll be teaching Optical Character Recognition.
 I hope you’ll consider grabbing a copy of my new book next week (or, at the very least, spend some time educating yourself on a new topic — education defines your character after all).

 Like I said, if you have the time, the sneak preview video is definitely worth the watch.
 The video goes into more depth than what I can in this email, explaining what’s covered in the book and how it’s organized.

-I hope that you decide to support the OCR with OpenCV, Tesseract, and Python IndieGoGo campaign — if you’re ready to learn how to successfully apply OCR to your projects, then this is the perfect book for you!
+I hope that you decide to support OCR with OpenCV, Tesseract, and Python IndieGoGo — if you’re ready to learn how to successfully apply OCR to your projects, then this is the perfect book for you!

 Join the PyImageSearch Newsletter and Grab My FREE 17-page Resource Guide PDF